Liu Songwei

-Liu Songwei or Liu Song Wei (刘松伟 (劉松偉); born 8 October 1989 in Shanghai) is a Chinese-born Hong Kong football player.
+Liu Songwei or Liu Song Wei (刘松伟 (劉松偉); born 8 October 1989 in Shanghai) is a football player.
+Born in China, he represented Hong Kong at international level.

 International career

 As a Chinese citizen, he was eligible to play for the Hong Kong team after two years of residency.

 On 1 June 2012, Liu Songwei made his international team debut in a friendly match against Singapore.